jtrebosc/JTutils/README.md

 * subprocess

 ## INSTALLATION
-1) Install folder JTutils to a destination directory DESTDIR.
+1) Install (unzip) folder JTutils to a destination directory DESTDIR.

-2) Install a working python + numpy environment (tested with anaconda/miniconda on Linux, MacOSX and windows).
+2) Install a working python environment with all required modules (tested with anaconda/miniconda on Linux, MacOSX and windows).

     For miniconda installation:
-      1) download miniconda (python 2 or 3) at https://docs.conda.io/en/latest/miniconda.html
+        * Download miniconda (python3) at https://docs.conda.io/en/latest/miniconda.html
-      2) run the miniconda installer (100-200Mb).
-No need to ask for numpy: during the setup script (see step 4) you will be asked to create a specific conda environment named JTutils which will have numpy.
+        * Run the miniconda installer (100-200Mb).
+All additional packages (numpy and others) can be automatically installed at step 4.

+3) In Topspin preferences, **Directories** section, "Manage source directories for edpul, edau etc. -> click *Change*
-3) In Topspin preferences, set [DESTDIR]/JTutils/TSpy as scanned directory for python script then restart topspin.
+    * set [DESTDIR]/JTutils/TSpy as scanned directory for python scripts "JYTHON PROGRAMS" (**not python 3+ programs** )
+    * then restart topspin for changes to take effect

+4) Run setup\_JTutils in topspin command bar:
+    * It will ask for a python interpreter.
+It may have detetected several while searching for standard location.
+    * if a conda (anaconda/miniconda) installation is selected it will check if it is in a conda environment called JTutils.
+If not, it will ask if you want to create it.
+If yes it will automatically download all modules required to run the JTutils scripts.
-4) run setup\_JTutils in topspin : if report does not point out problem, everything should work!
+    * It will test import of required modules.
+If the report does not point out any problem, everything should work!

 ## Remarks
 ### Old versions of topspin :